-Idealism experienced a resurgence later in the twentieth century, with the development by physicists of relativity theory and quantum mechanics.
-These revolutionary paradigms challenged fundamental classical notions about the physical world, and recast the role of an observer.
+Idealism experienced a resurgence later in the twentieth century, with the development by physicists of relativity theory23 and quantum mechanics.24 These revolutionary paradigms challenged fundamental classical notions about the physical world, and recast the role of an observer.
 Special relativity, introduced by Albert Einstein in 1905, is based on two postulates: 1) the laws of physics are the same in all inertial (unaccelerated) frames of reference; and 2) the (measured) speed of light in a vacuum is also the same in all inertial frames, regardless of the motion of the light source.
 Einstein showed that events that are simultaneous to one observer may then be non-simultaneous to another observer in a state of relative motion (although causal relations remain the same).
 Newtonian absolute space and time (and the Kantian a priori notions of separate space and time) do not exist, but must be replaced by a unified spacetime.

 The new quantum theory suggested that the mind of an observer is intimately connected to an object being examined.
 A physical system is now represented by a mathematical wavefunction, which provides only a probability that an (independent) observer will detect a particular value of some system parameter at any given time.
-In the standard Copenhagen interpretation, reality is viewed as a single unfolding history, and the very act of observing a system causes its wavefunction to randomly collapse to a state representative of a single value of an observed variable.
-The wavefunction thus embodies an observer's knowledge about the world, rather than a description of an objective external reality.
+In the standard Copenhagen interpretation, reality is viewed as a single unfolding history, and the very act of observing a system causes its wavefunction to randomly collapse to a state representative of a single value of an observed variable.25 The wavefunction thus embodies an observer's knowledge about the world, rather than a description of an objective external reality.
 An observer occupies a special place, outside the quantum mechanical equations, and the world is deterministic in only a probabilistic sense.
-As Sir James Jeans wrote in 1930, "The stream of knowledge is heading towards a non-mechanical reality; the Universe begins to look more like a great thought than like a great machine."

-Though many other interpretations of quantum theory have been advanced, the Copenhagen version prevailed until 1957, when Hugh Everett III offered a viable alternative, now commonly known as the many-worlds approach, that is compatible with strict determinism.
-In this picture, an observer and any measuring device are included in the wavefunction description of a physical system, and reality resides in the wavefunction itself.
+As Sir James Jeans wrote in 1930, "The stream of knowledge is heading towards a non-mechanical reality; the Universe begins to look more like a great thought than like a great machine."26 determinism.27 In this picture, an observer and any measuring device are included in the wavefunction description of a physical system, and reality resides in the wavefunction itself.
 During a measurement, the physical system (and associated universe) branches into multiple, parallel worlds, with distinct values of the measured parameter.
 An observer likewise splits into multiple selves, each with a distinct future experience.
 There is no mysterious collapse of the wavefunction.
 The subjective appearance of collapse has been explained by quantum decoherence, which results from interactions between a system and its environment.
 An observer does not see physical evolution as completely deterministic, only insofar as the observer's mind does not encompass all branching worlds.
 Because ideobasism requires absolute determinism, it is compatible with the many-worlds view of quantum mechanics, but not the Copenhagen interpretation.